redrambles/Accelerate/wp-content/plugins/mailchimp-for-wp/readme.txt

 == Changelog ==

+= 2.3.3 - May 27, 2015 =

+**Fixes**

+- Get correct IP address when using proxy like Cloudflare or Sucuri WAF.
+- Use strict type check for printing inline CSS that hides honeypot field

+**Improvements**

+- Add `contactemail` and `contactname` to field name guesses when integrating with third-party form.
+- Re-enable `sslverify`

 = 2.3.2 - May 12, 2015 =

 **Fixes**

 - Groupings not being sent to MailChimp
-- Get correct IP address when using proxy like Cloudflare or Sucuri WAF.
 - Issue when using more than one `{data_xx}` replacement

 **Improvements**